Købmagergade 13: 1845 census

 Seidelin's business was sold to Louis Klein in around 1840.
-He was the son of master baker Louis Klein Sr., whose property (home and bakery) was located just a few houses down the street at No. 62.
+Klein was the son of master baker Louis Klein Sr., whose property (home and bakery) was located just a few houses down the street at No. 62.
 Klein had recently married Emilie Klein.
 After the death of her father, possibly by suicide, follow the fire of his property Dalsborg in Snekkersten, she had been raised by her aunt and uncle in Køng.
 The uncle Christian Gottfried Voelker was manager of Køng Textile Factory.
-He had also produced the so-called Køng Plaster, a very popular remedy for treating wounds (prepared from red lead, olive oil and campher).
-The right to produce this paste had following his death been passed down to Emilie Køhlert.
+He had also produced the so-called Køng Plaster, a very popular remedy for treating wounds (prepared from red lead, olive oil and camphor).
+The right to produce this paste had, following his death, been passed down to Emilie Køhlert.
 She had prior to the wedding produced Køng Plaster in her home at the corner of Kompagnistræde and Badstuestræde (No. 62, now Kompagnistræde 8).
 It was the sale of Køng Plaster that enabled Klein to buy Seidelin's business since it was used for paying the installments on the property.

 The number of residents had increased to 54 in 1845.
 Louis Klein (1719-), a book printer, resided on the first floor of the cross wing with his wife Emilie Køhlert, their two children (aged five and six), the wife's two sisters, a servant and two maids.
 Peter Jørgensen Hyltoft, a book binder, resided on the ground floor of the cross wing with his wife Catharina Hyltoft, their two children (aged five and eight), a book binder (employee), three apprentices and a maid.
 Jacob Lardilli, a new pastry baker, resided on the ground floor with his wife Ursula Lardilli, their three children (aged one to five). his mother Angelina Lardilli, a pastry baker (employee), an apprentice, a servant, a marqueur and a maid.
 Michael Fahrkld?, a master tailor, resided on the first floor with his wife Maria Cathrine (née Hansen), their five children (aged nine to 16), one servant and one maid.
 Engelhardt Aagaard, a merchant (urtekræmmer), resided on the first floor with his wife Cathrine, three employees (one of them an apprentice), two servants and a maid.
 Peter M. Ipsen, another master tailor, resided on the second floor with his wife Anna Magdalene Hirrigsen, their two-year-old daughter, two daughters from the wife's first marriage, a 55-year-old widow and a maid.